5 Key Academic Success Policies Every College Student Should Know!

 Finding yourself in any of the scenarios listed below?

-If so, then investigate your campus’ policy via your online student handbook.
-Next, touch bases with your academic adviser and learn how this particular policy can help you get better grades.
+If so, investigate your campus’ policy via your online student handbook.
+Next, touch bases with your academic adviser and learn how this policy can help you get better grades.

 1. Add/Drop Student Scenario

 You realize during the first week of classes that you registered for Algebra 001 when your math placement test stated Algebra 101.
 You check the Registration Schedule and notice 2 sections of Algebra 101, one available in the morning and the other section available in the evening.
 You double check with your busy academic adviser via email.
 The Add/Drop deadline is in 2 days.
 The next day you get an email confirmation from your adviser and then, following the Add/Drop registration instructions, you change classes.